slmyers/ChemistryGenealogy/doc/log/Individual Log/steven_myers.md

 * implemented mock search service in frontend using sample data

 * changed user login/registration to require email/password instead of username/password -- touched full stack from db to view.

+* wrote script to reload and seed the database